Toads and Frogs

-The combinatorial game Toads and Frogs is a partisan game invented by Richard Guy.
-This mathematical game was used as an introductory game in the book Winning Ways for your Mathematical Plays.
+The combinatorial game Toads and Frogs is a partisan game invented by Richard K. Guy.
+This mathematical game was used as an introductory game in the book Winning Ways for Your Mathematical Plays.

 Known for its simplicity and the elegance of its rules, Toads-and-Frogs is useful to illustrate the main concepts of combinatorial game theory.
 In particular, it is not difficult to evaluate simple games involving only one toad and one frog, by constructing the game tree of the starting position.
 However, the general case of evaluating an arbitrary position is known to be NP-hard.
 There are some open conjectures on the value of some remarkable positions.

 A one-player puzzle version of the game has also been considered.

 Rules

 Toads and Frogs is played on a 1 × n strip of squares.
 At any time, each square is either empty or occupied by a single toad or frog.
 Although the game may start at any configuration, it is customary to begin with toads occupying consecutive squares on the leftmost end and frogs occupying consecutive squares on the rightmost end of the strip.

 When it is the Left player's turn to move, they may either move a toad one square to the right, into an empty square, or "hop" a toad two squares to the right, over a frog, into an empty square.
 Hops over an empty square, a toad, or more than one square are not allowed.
 Analogous rules apply for Right: on a turn, the Right player may move a frog left into a neighboring empty space, or hop a frog over a single toad into an empty square immediately to the toad's left.
 Under the normal play rule conventional for combinatorial game theory, the first player to be unable to move on their turn loses.